Free Tips to Help an Adopted Dog with a Resource Guarding Problem

 Resource guarding is a common behavior issue in dogs and puppies.
 It occurs when they feel insecure and fear that their resources, such as food, toys, or space, might be taken away.
 Challenging a dog or taking the guarded item from them can make the problem worse, as it reinforces their fear and the behavior.

-By helping Bernie understand that people are not a threat to his things, we can boost his confidence.
+By helping Bernie understand that people are not a threat to take his things, we can help prove to him that we are trustworthy.
 This will help him stop feeling like he needs to guard his belongings.

 Easy Dog Training Techniques

-Teaching Bernie to drop things on command will help his guardians.
-This also includes using the anti-resource guarding strategy from the video.
-They will have all the tools they need to stop him from resource guarding for good.
+Teaching dogs to drop things is also a part of the anti-resource guarding strategy discussed in the above video.
+Once Bernie has this trick down, his guardinas will have all the tools they need to stop him from resource guarding in the future.
+Or at a minimum the path to help a dog with a resource guarding problem.

 I was extremely pleased with this session.
 Bernie responded well to all the dog training techniques we used.
 It was wonderful to see someone with the right setup rescue this dog.